compute-tooling/compute-studio/docs/docs/publish/endpoints.md

 - **Parse user adjustments**: Do model-specific formatting and validation on user adjustments.
 - **Run simulation**: Submit the user adjustments (or none) to the model to run the simulation.

+Once you've skimmed the criteria below, you can develop your functions against the [`compdevkit`](https://github.com/comp-org/Developer-Tools/) automated testing suite.

 Model Parameters
 ----------------------